 Friends of the Portola Library: Friends of the Portola Library offers yearly membership at $5.00.
 Members are entitled to a free book from "our for sale" bookshelves.
 In addition, members who buy a book from the ongoing book sale get one free, no limit!
 Members/volunteers are always needed for book sorting the community donations.

-Friends of the Chester Library: FoCL offer several memberships tiers: Mark Twain ($10, plus 10 hours of volunteer time), Jane Austen ($20, plus 10 hours of volunteer time), William Faulkner ($50), Maya Angelou ($250), and Shakespeare (any amount.)
+Friends of the Chester Library: FoCL offers several membership tiers: Mark Twain ($10, plus 10 hours of volunteer time), Jane Austen ($20, plus 10 hours of volunteer time), William Faulkner ($50), Maya Angelou ($250), and Shakespeare (any amount.)
 All dues are paid between June 1st – July 1st and cover the upcoming fiscal year (July 1 – June 30).

 We are always happy to have volunteers, who help us keep the library and literacy program running smoothly.

-The staff member will provide the county-required form to be filled out; once completed, your form will be approved by the County's Risk Management & Safety Dept, and you will be asked to submit to a LiveScan.
-We ask volunteers provide a minimum three month commitment due to the costs of the LiveScan (which we will reimburse you for, provided we receive a receipt after your LiveScan is completed.)
+The staff member will provide the county-required form to be filled out; once completed, your form will be approved by the County's Risk Management & Safety Dept, and you will be asked to submit it to a LiveScan.
+We ask volunteers to provide a minimum three-month commitment due to the costs of the LiveScan (which we will reimburse you for, provided we receive a receipt after your LiveScan is completed.)